-The Group believes that the outlook for the construction sector will remain challenging for 2019 in view of the continued uncertainties in the external environment and negative economic outlook in Singapore and major economies around the world.
-Adding to these are the constraints posed by rising costs such as labour and material costs, property cooling measures which dampen the construction industry, and increasing market competition in the industry.
+The Group believes that the outlook for the construction sector will be challenging for 2020 in view of the continued uncertainties in the external environment and negative economic outlook in Singapore and major economies around the world impacted by COVID-19.
 All of these constraints make tenders far more competitive and profitability far lesser than were the cases previously.